 Dr. White-Major is the coordinator for Austin Peay's Enhanced English Composition Initiative and has worked with the program since its inception.
 She sponsors undergraduate-research opportunities adopted during her term as president of the Tennessee Philological Association, where she continues to serve as a contributing member.
 Dr. White-Major also presides as a judge for the annual Peay Read competition.

-Mr. Michael has offered his services as Interim Coordinator for Theatre and Dance and served on fourteen departmental and university committees, including the Theatre and Dance Scholarship and Admissions Committee, Intellectual Property and Conflict of Interest Committee, and Undergraduate Research and Creative Activities Committee.
+Mr. Michael was Interim Coordinator for Theatre and Dance and has served on fourteen departmental and university committees, including the Theatre and Dance Scholarship and Admissions Committee, Intellectual Property and Conflict of Interest Committee, and Undergraduate Research and Creative Activities Committee.
 On campus, he has directed eleven shows, staged the fight choreography for four productions, and has played roles in others, such as Mark Rothko in APSU's faculty/student production of the Tony Award-winning play Red about the abstract expressionist painter.
 Off campus, he works professionally as an actor, choreographer, director, and playwright.
 His latest play Scarecrows Will Never See the Sunset was published in Spring 2016 by Steele Spring Stage Rights in Los Angeles, California.
 Mr. Michael is the president of the Tennessee Theatre Association, chair of the Southeastern Theatre Conference's Charles M. Getchell New Play Award, and a member of the Dramatists Guild.

 Dr. Sanders enjoys blending her enthusiasm for the APSU community with her expertise in personnel and occupational health psychology, as evidenced by her continued support and service to programs, organizations, and committees like the First-Year Faculty Program, Student Academic Success Initiative, Parental Leave Policy, and Online Evaluation Transition.
 Dr. Sanders is the Faculty Senate Representative on the Dean's Council and serves on the Executive Committee of Faculty Senate, the Planning and Academic Audit committees for the Master's program in Industrial-Organizational Psychology, and the Curriculum Committee for the Department of Psychological Sciences and Counseling.
 She is the faculty advisor for the Golden Key International Honour Society and served the co-principal investigator for an institutional grant on behalf of the Society of Student Scholars.

-Dr. Franks is the founding coordinator of the APSU Film Studies Minor and has served as both president and treasurer of the D. H. Lawrence Society of North America, director of Academic Program for the 13th International DH Lawrence Conference, and associate editor of the D. H. Lawrence Review.
-Dr. Franks served as co-leader of the Women in Leadership Program for Faculty in Fall 2014.
+Dr. Franks is the founding coordinator of the APSU Film Studies Minor and has served as both the president and treasurer of the D. H. Lawrence Society of North America, director of Academic Program for the 13th International DH Lawrence Conference, and associate editor of the D. H. Lawrence Review.
+Dr. Franks served as a co-leader of the Women in Leadership Program for Faculty in Fall 2014.

 Dr. Leszczak is the graduate coordinator in the Department of Health and Human Performance and a member of the Graduate Research Council, has served two terms on the Faculty Senate Executive Committee, and has been a reviewer for the Tennessee Board of Regents Faculty Research Grant.
 Dr. Leszczak has received numerous internal grants to support student travel to present at research conferences and was awarded a grant from the Tennessee Department of Health to develop physical-activity opportunities for the community.